-Fresh, light, and flavourful is how I would describe this beautiful appetizer.
-Sweet cantaloupe melon, crispy cucumber, and a light and airy, whipped lemon mascarpone make this salmon tartare perfect for a summer day.
+Sweet cantaloupe melon, crispy cucumber, and a light and airy, whipped lemon mascarpone make this beautiful salmon tartare appetizer perfect for a summer day.
+Fresh, light, and flavourful is how I would describe it.
 It takes almost no time at all to put together, yet is sure to impress.
 And, since you can make it ahead of time, it's fantastic for entertaining.

-This recipe can serve between two to four, but it's so good that you'll definitely want portions to be on the generous side. 😉 Fresh chives and dill complement the flavours wonderfully.
+This salmon tartare appetizer can serve between two to four, but it's so good that you'll definitely want portions to be on the generous side. 😉 Fresh chives and dill complement the flavours wonderfully.
 Piling the whipped lemon mascarpone and colourful tartare onto a toasted crostini is simply delightful.

 Want to add another delicious, summery melon touch?
 Enjoy this salad with a melon margarita or two!